nsbarr/self-therapy/content/posts/ifs.md

   alt=""
 >}}

 For now, I maintain my parts map in the design tool Figma, separate from the AI Practice Partner.
-But a more fully realized version could complement the live, assisted inner work that the prototype currently supports with an interactive visualization.
+But a more fully realized version could complement the conversational interface with an interactive visualization of the parts.
 This would create what Jeffrey Heer [calls](https://www.pnas.org/doi/full/10.1073/pnas.1807184115) a "shared representation" of the data; a canvas on which both the system and the individual can work in tandem.

-Here is a wireframe that reimagines the transcribed session that we covered earlier:
+Below is a wireframe that reimagines the transcribed session that we covered earlier.

-{{< figure
-  src="/vi1.png"
-  type="full"
-  label="ifs-before-and-after"
-  caption=""
-  alt=""
->}}

 The visualization would reduce the pressure on the conversational medium to do reflection.
 It could simply transcribe the individual's words, convey ambient information like a "Self-energy strength signal," and offer unobtrusive suggestions on what to explore next: